-The Directors have received a letter of support from the Company's parent, Be-Spoke Capital (Ireland) Limited and as such have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of these financial statements.
+As such the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of these financial statements.
 Accordingly, the Company has adopted the going concern basis in preparing the financial statements.